asherhe/mitx-18.01-calculus/calculus1a-differentiation/derivatives-of-functions.md

 **Linearity of Differentiation**

-This is a generalization of a few [properties of derivatives](./unit1-the-derivative/calculating-derivatives#properties-of-derivatives-from-limit-laws) that we found.
+This is a generalization of a few [properties of derivatives](./unit1-the-derivative/calculating-derivatives#properties-of-derivatives-from-limit-laws).

 $$
 \frac{d}{dx}(a\cdot f(x)+b\cdot g(x)=a\cdot f'(x)+b\cdot g'(x)